What Military Families Need to Know About Long-Term Storage

 Tips For Using Long-Term Self-Storage

-Pack appropriately.
 Movers should include plenty of filling to cushion your items.
-And if you’re doing self-storage, not only should you pack well but you’ll want to be mindful of how you organize the unit.
+And if you’re doing self-storage, not only should you pack well, but you’ll want to be mindful of how you organize the unit.

-Life Storage Blog says to “keep boxes and furniture off the floor whenever possible.
+Life Storage Blog recommends you “keep boxes and furniture off the floor whenever possible.
 Improperly storing your items, even for the short term, can result in unnecessary damage and stress.”
 Lining the floor with pallets or buying storage tubs are great ways to get them off the floor and help prevent water damage should the facility flood.

 For instance, we used self-storage to house some of our things for the better part of a year.
 We dropped by and found that our lock was broken off one of our units and a new lock was placed on our second one.
 We were locked out.
 No one bothered to call us, so the only reason we found out was because we checked in person.
 Turns out, the facility staff couldn’t remember if the unit was in use, so they broke in to see what was there.
 And when we asked if the cameras caught who had broken into our other unit and stolen a few of our things, they told us the cameras weren’t in use.